Intro Block Section Instruction

 Experiential Learning in the Master’s in Clinical Mental Health Counseling Program

 One of the features that sets us apart from many of the top clinical mental health counseling master’s programs is our emphasis on real-world learning.
-For example, when you graduate from HSU’s CMHC degree program, you’ll have a minimum of 700 hours of clinical experience at the Psychology and Counseling Center on the HSU campus and through engagement in clinical work through an internship at an agency in the community.
+For example, when you graduate from HSU’s CMHC degree program, you will have a minimum of 700 hours of clinical experience at the Psychology and Counseling Center on the HSU campus and through engagement in clinical work through an internship at an agency in the community.

-You’ll develop a broad skill set in mental health by counseling individuals, couples, families, and groups — as well as assessing, consulting, supervising, and reviewing cases.
+You will develop a broad skill set in mental health by counseling individuals, couples, families, and groups — as well as assessing, consulting, supervising, and reviewing cases.
 Build a robust resume while learning how to apply the latest mental health counseling theories and methods to real-world settings in your community.

 Why Earn Your Master’s Degree in Clinical Mental Health Counseling at HSU?